-This year, do something completely different and make edible presents for giving.
+This year, do something completely different and make edible presents for gift giving.
 Imagine the delight when it's discovered that you made the tasty goodies yourself.

-Edible gifts are perfect for friends and family who lack either the skill or time to make such things for themselves — boxes of delicious homemade Christmas cookies and candies, a fruitcake baked in a cookie tin, candied apricots wrapped in colorful cellophane, and old time gingerbread men for the children.
+Edible gifts are perfect for friends and family who lack either the skill or time to make such things for themselves — boxes of delicious Christmas cookies and candies, a homemade fruitcake baked in a cookie tin, candied apricots wrapped in colorful cellophane, and old time gingerbread men for the young at heart.

-Give a special gift from the heart this Christmas.
-Use Grandma's old fashioned Christmas gift recipes to make tasty, old time treats for your loved ones.
-It's the one affordable gift that's ALWAYS appreciated.
+Give a special gift this Christmas.
+Use Grandma's edible Christmas gift recipes to make tempting, old fashioned treats for your loved ones.
+It's the affordable gift that's ALWAYS appreciated.